SAP S/4HANA End-to-End Performance

 - Wrong app navigation

 - High UI load times

-For additional details on troubleshooting performance issues for SAP Fiori.
+For additional details on troubleshooting performance issues related to SAP Fiori.

 - 2916959 – SAP Fiori Performance Troubleshooting

 - 2302549 – Performance optimizations for the SAP Fiori Stack